RustyNova016/Void-Processing/README.md

 Your reward?
 Master the art of quality products with a final quality tier, and boost your science production with a favorable alternative to quality cycling

+- ✔️ Compatible with any save
+- ✔️ No yet another planet mod
+- ✔️ No content dependancies
+- ✔️ AI less
+- ❌ Won't laught at you for not finishing space age

 ## Development progress

 Currently, only part one is complete, which focuses on creating void cores.
 The two other parts will focus on science production, and then that science's technology

 ## Credits